 It is important to remember that not all wrist pain is attributable to Carpal Tunnel Syndrome.
 Symptoms of Carpal Tunnel Syndrome such as shooting pain, weakness and tingling may also be the result of an irritation of the nerves in the neck, nerve entrapment in the elbow or a previous autoimmune injury.
 Thorough examination by a chiropractor can determine whether your wrist pain is due to Carpal Tunnel Syndrome or another musculoskeletal condition.

-There are many helpful Carpal Tunnel Syndrome remedies.
+There are many helpful Carpal Tunnel Syndrome treatments.
 While some medical professionals suggest surgery to remove the pressure on the nerves, more conservative and less invasive and painful options are available.
 Treatment by the Chiropractors at Back to Basics may involve joint manipulation or mobilisation, massage, stretching, trigger point therapy, splinting, rehabilitative exercises, ice and heat.

 Splinting of the wrists is common for Carpal Tunnel Syndrome, to stabilise the wrist and prevent further damage from excessive movement.
 While this can provide relief to symptoms, it can occasionally result in the wrist muscles becoming weak and lazy.
 A chiropractor can monitor the progress of any splinting, and recommend alternative treatments if splinting is not the preferred option.
 Behaviour modification may be necessary, and advice can be given by your chiropractor as to how to implement changes in your work and daily life.
 Paying attention to proper ergonomic principles and posture can also help overcome Carpal Tunnel Syndrome.